 Black cumin (Bunium persicum), also popular as wild or shahi jeera in the Persian and Indian sub-continent, is related variety of regular cumin.
-Its seeds feature long, slender, curved, dark-brown pods with distinctive earthy flavor.
+Its seeds feature long, slender, curved, dark-brown pods with a distinctive earthy flavor.

-Its seeds contain certain health-benefiting essential oils such as cuminaldehyde (4-isopropylbenzaldehyde), pyrazines, 2-methoxy-3-sec-butylpyrazine, 2-ethoxy-3-isopropylpyrazine, and 2-methoxy-3-methylpyrazine.
+Its seeds contain certain health benefiting essential oils such as cuminaldehyde (4-isopropylbenzaldehyde), pyrazines, 2-methoxy-3-sec-butylpyrazine, 2-ethoxy-3-isopropylpyrazine, and 2-methoxy-3-methylpyrazine.

 It also contains very good amounts of B-complex vitamins such as thiamin, vitamin B-6, niacin, riboflavin, and other vital anti-oxidant vitamins like vitamin E, vitamin A, and vitamin C.

 Cumin spice can be readily available around the year in the market.
-You can buy its seeds as well as ground powder in ready made packs.
+You can buy its seeds as well as ground powder in ready-made packs.
 Good-quality cumin should release pleasant yet peppery flavor when squeezed between index and thumb fingers.
-In the stores, buy whole seeds instead of its powder since, oftentimes it may contain adulterated inferior quality spice mixtures.
+In the stores, buy whole seeds instead of its powder since oftentimes it may contain adulterated inferior quality spice mixtures.